High Porosity Hair Explained: Why It Frizzes, Dries Fast + Needs Special Care

-If your hair is constantly dehydrated and frizzy and air dries super fast after showering, you probably have high porosity hair.
+If your hair constantly looks dehydrated and frizzy and you find that it air dries super fast after showering, you probably have high porosity hair.
 But what does that mean exactly?

 What is high porosity hair?

-High porosity in hair means the cuticle layer is lifted, resulting in gaps (pores) in the surface layer.
+High porosity in hair means that the outer cuticle layer is lifted, resulting in gaps ("pores") in the surface of hair strands.

-You can also make your hair more porous by damaging it.
-This is often done through excessive heat styling, frequent color / chemical processing, UV exposure and the like.
+But, regardless of your hair’s natural qualities, you can also make your hair more porous by damaging it.
+Excessive heat styling, frequent color and chemical processing, UV exposure and harsh, dehydrating products can cause hair’s cuticle to lift.

-The more damage you create, the more “pores” can develop not only on the surface of your hair but also within its internal structure (think: Swiss cheese).
+The more damage inflicted, the more “pores” that can develop not only on the surface of your hair but also within its internal structure (think: Swiss cheese).

 What are the signs of high porosity hair?